ArthurYidi/Houdini-External-Editor/README.md

 - No manual setup required.
 Looks for popular editors installed in your computer and automatically sets them up for you.
 - No longer a five step process to edit a parameter with an external editor.
-- When deleting a parameter value it is doesn't leave the parameter in an error state.
+- When deleting a parameter value it doesn't leave it in an error state.

 ### Quick Installation